 Tips to Reduce Conflict and Encounters with Bears

 Even though overall bear sightings and encounters are declining again this year, new Jersey residents, particularly those living in "bear country' in northwest New Jersey, are advised to take a few simple precautions to reduce the risk of potential encounters.
 For more details see the attached flyer.
-Additional information can be found on the New Jersey Department of Environmental Protection and also a podcast they have provided.
+Additional information can be found on the New Jersey Division of Fish and Wildlife and also a podcast they have provided.

 Despite being one of the most successful urban mammals, many people are surprised to see a coyote or fox in their backyard - and that surprise often leads to panic.
 The good news is that there really is not much to worry about!
 For more details view this link.